ancient-world-citation-analysis/awca-ocr/README.md

 The output directory will then contain two files:
 * A CSV file containing text and page-level data extracted from the PDF
-* The `Text` instance that you created.
+* A pickle containing the serialized `Text` instance that you created.
 This object includes the same information as the CSV, as well as word-level metadata.

+# Dependencies
+* `tesseract-ocr-all`.
+On Linux and Google Colab, this can be installed using `apt-get install tesseract-ocr-all`.
+* Protobufs.
+On Linux and Google Colab, this can be installed using `apt-get install protobuf-compiler libprotobuf-dev`
+* Various Python packages.
+These can be installed by changing into this Git repository and running `pip install -r requirements.txt`.
+  * In Google Colab, `pip install -r reduced-requirements.txt` should be used instead.
+This is because many of the dependencies are pre-installed in Colab, and it is best not to install them again.

 # Developer Notes
 Here are some resources: